Aotearoa artists, Kemi & Niko, alchemise a love of tramping vernacular with a skillful appreciation of construction materials rich in history.

-Based in the Waikato, Kemi Whitwell & Niko Leyden have a dedicated background in fine craft modelling.
-Innovative crafting of salvaged materials over the past 10 years has led to large, community-engaged, public art projects; speaking at conferences and teaching workshops both locally and abroad, in Australia and Singapore.
+Kemi Whitwell & Niko Leyden have a dedicated background in fine craft sculpture of salvaged materials and creative communication.
+Innovative crafting of waste materials over the past 12 years has led to large, community-engaged, public art and speaking engagements.

-Kemi & Niko, and their two daughters, live rurally on a multi-generational eco-lifestyle property.
-Any spare moments are used tending to the garden and regenerating bush that Niko’s grandparents started, while also building their bespoke tiny house on wheels from reclaimed materials.
+We live rurally, with our two daughters, on a multi-generational Waikato property.
+Any spare moments are used tending to the garden and regenerating bush that Niko’s grandparents started, while also building our bespoke tiny house on wheels from reclaimed materials.

 What Others Say